Shota-Terajima/data-science-and-analytics-portfolio/README.md

-## Welcome to my Data Analytics Portfolio!
+## Welcome to my Data Analytics & Data Science Portfolio!

 ##

-## This repository showcases my analytics projects using tools such as Spreadsheets, SQL, Tableau, and R.
+## This repository showcases my work in data analytics, statistical modeling, and machine learning.
+##I apply quantitative methods to real-world datasets using tools such as Python, SQL, R, Tableau, and statistical techniques including hypothesis testing, regression analysis, and model evaluation.

 ## Each project includes: